-ELAD Design and Operation
+ELAD System Design and Operation

-Treated plasma ultrafiltrate is then filtered, reconstituted with blood cells and returned to the patient via the central venous catheter.
+Treated plasma ultrafiltrate is then filtered, reconstituted with blood cells and returned to the patient via the central venous line.
 Meanwhile, the ancillary delivery system monitors temperature, pH, and oxygen concentrations in the plasma ultrafiltrate in order to maintain the cells’ viability.
 Therapy is expected to consist of a single session of continuous treatment lasting between three and ten days, as determined by the treating physician.

-Our Proprietary C3A Cell Bank
+Our Proprietary VTL C3A Cell Bank

 The C3A cell line has been studied by independent investigators who have confirmed its hepatocyte properties, such as the presence of a functional cytochrome P450 toxin-processing enzyme system and the production of many liver-specific proteins.
 However, the C3A cell line does not entirely mimic the behavior of primary hepatocytes.
 For instance, it has not been shown to process ammonia as primary hepatocytes do and C3A produces large amounts of alpha-fetoprotein, or AFP.
-We believe these issues are manageable since excess ammonia can be removed by dialysis, if needed, and AFP is a non-toxic fetal analogue of albumin.
+We believe these issues are manageable since excess ammonia can be removed by dialysis if needed, and AFP is a non-toxic fetal analogue of albumin.

-ELAD therapy is not patient specific and our C3A cells, which are derived from a single source, are used to treat all patients.
+The ELAD System therapy is not patient specific and our VTL C3A cells, which are derived from a single source, are used to treat all patients.
 This process is known as allogeneic cellular therapy.
 In contrast, autologous cellular therapy uses a patient’s own cells, which are manipulated in individual production batches, and is a costly and complex process.
-As a result, the production and logistics of treatment with our C3A cells does not face the challenges commonly associated with autologous cellular therapies.
+As a result, the production and logistics of treatment with our VTL C3A cells does not face the challenges commonly associated with autologous cellular therapies.

-Our proprietary C3A cell bank is stored in three separate locations around the world for security purposes and is used as the basis for growing approximately one pound of cells needed for each patient at our production facility in San Diego, CA.
+Our proprietary VTL C3A cell bank is stored in three separate locations around the world for security purposes and is used as the basis for growing approximately one pound of cells needed for each patient at our production facility in San Diego, CA.

 Differentiating Factors of ELAD

 • Biologically active.
 ELAD is a biologically active system that is designed to replicate many liver functions.
 The functional unit of the liver, the hepatocyte, is thought to be responsible for 500 or more biologic processes necessary for human life.
-Moreover, many processes of the liver occur at ever-fluctuating rates in continuing response to the liver’s constantly changing biologic environment.
+Moreover, many processes of the liver occur at ever-fluctuating rates in response to the liver’s constantly changing biologic environment.
 As a result, we believe that an acellular solution to liver failure is unlikely to effectively replace lost liver function.
 We believe that a cellular approach, capable of replicating key biologic processes performed by a human hepatocyte, is best able to provide the requisite flexibility and breadth of function to sufficiently supplement liver function and improve survival in patients with acute liver failure.

 • Human cellular therapy.
-ELAD is based on human cells which confer a considerable advantage over animal cell therapies.
+The ELAD System is based on human cells which confer a considerable advantage over non-human animal-based cell therapies.
 Given the widespread availability of animal tissues, much work has been done on the use of animal liver cells, often derived from pigs, to treat humans with liver failure.
 While immunological risk is always present in cellular therapy, the use of non-human animal tissues presents greater immunological risk compared to human cellular therapy.
 Humans possess naturally occurring antibodies that react with antigens on porcine cell surfaces.
 These antibodies can mount an immediate attack in the presence of porcine cells, causing these cells to rapidly lose function and die.
 Moreover, repeated treatments with a porcine cell may cause subsequent immune responses to become increasingly severe.
 The infusion of porcine enzymes into a patient’s blood stream also poses immunologic risk.
 We are not aware of any FDA-approved non-human animal-based cellular therapy for use in patients.